Pussycat Dolls Present: The Search for the Next Doll

 Pussycat Dolls Present: The Search for the Next Doll is the first season of Pussycat Dolls Present that premiered on March 6, 2007 on The CW, and aired for a total of eight weeks.
-It was a joint venture between Ken Mok's 10x10 Entertainment, Pussycat LLC, Interscope A&M Records, Wonderland Sound and Vision, and Warner Horizon Television.

-The series was filmed from September to November 2006, and followed a group of young women as they went through an audition process to join the girl group, The Pussycat Dolls.
-The contestants, who also lived together during the course of the series, were groomed by the group's founder and the series' creator and co-producer, Robin Antin, and were judged on their vocal and dancing ability.
+Filmed from September to November 2006 as a joint venture between Ken Mok's 10x10 Entertainment, Pussycat LLC, Interscope A&M Records, Wonderland Sound and Vision, and Warner Horizon Television, the series followed a group of young women as they went through an audition process to join the girl group, the Pussycat Dolls.
+The contestants, who also lived together during the series, were groomed by the group's founder and the series' creator and co-producer, Robin Antin, and were judged on their vocal and dancing ability.
 The winner went on to join the Pussycat Dolls as the act's seventh member, and appeared in the series but performed with the group only once before opting to go solo.

-In the UK, the show aired on T4 (the Channel 4 weekend teenage block programming slot) on April 1, 2007.
+In the United Kingdom, the show aired on T4 (the Channel 4 weekend teenage block programming slot) on April 1, 2007.
 In Australia, the show aired on Network Ten on April 1, 2007.